Yale Alumni College: Faculty

 Graziella di Tullio Zinn

-Graziella di Tullio Zinn is a native of Venice, Italy.
-She holds a doctor in astrophysics degree from the University of Padua, a Master in Science and Faith and a Diploma in Shroud Studies from the Pontifical Athenaeum Regina Apostolorum in Rome.
+Graziella di Tullio Zinn is a native of Chioggia (Venice), Italy.
+She holds a doctor in astrophysics degree from the University of Padua and a Master in Science and Faith from the Pontifical Athenaeum Regina Apostolorum in Rome.
 Other fields of interest include Social Justice, which led her to be for several years the chair of the Human Rights and Human Relations Commission of the Town of Hamden.
 She is a former Staff Astronomer of the University of Padua, where she was immersed in the scientific legacy of Galileo.
-Together with her husband - a Professor of Astronomy and Yale Alumnus together with two of their children - she has been part of the Yale Community for decades in various capacities - also in her semi-retirement years.
-Last year she shared her knowledge and passion for exploring the Universe with the Yale Alumni College community, by teaching the course "Wonders of Astronomy".
-She is looking to offer another challenging topic: "The Shroud of Turin", which she will explore with us in a scientific manner, leaving room for a possible dialogue between science and faith.
+She is a member of the International Astronomical Union.

 YACOL Logo Click to go to program site